Kur1sutaru/fantastic_databases_and_where_to_find_them/page11.md

 <img src= "./images/marvell4.PNG">
 <img src= "./images/marvell5.PNG">

 The two used variant-disease databases are complementary and user-friendly.
+With the databases presented we, the user can explore the human *ACE2* variations across different populations and studies.

 [INTRODUCTION](./index.md)    [Previous - Step 10](./page10.md)     [Next - Step 12](./page12.md)